statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 States Parties undertake, within their means, to encourage and promote anti-doping research in cooperation with sports and other relevant organizations on:

-a) prevention, detection methods, behavioural and social aspects, and health consequences of doping;
+a) prevention, detection methods, behavioural and social aspects, and the health consequences of doping;

 b) ways and means of devising scientifically-based physiological and psychological training programmes respectful of the integrity of the person;